Digital Nomad Visas: The Breakdown

 Colombia generally offers the lowest cost of living among the three, particularly in dining out, fitness, cinema, and overall grocery expenses.
 Bali, while being the most expensive overall, provides the cheapest options for transportation and utilities.
 Thailand stands out for the least expensive internet services.
 These differences highlight the importance of considering specific lifestyle needs and priorities when choosing a location for relocation.

 Also, when it comes to living, the prices WIDELY vary on which city you choose to live in and what types of accommodations you are looking for.
-The above table was based on averages but you again, you need to do your homework, deep dive into the various cities in each respective countries, to determine the costs.
+The above table was based on averages but again, you need to do your homework, and deep dive into the various cities in each respective country, to determine the costs.

 1 Bedroom Condo In Bangkok, Thailand